kulakovri/kiel-project/readme.md

 //currently in development

-createRatiosForNaMgAl() method that is creating charts for PPM ratios. specified in a ProfileChart constructor profile csv file using one or multiple standard csv values for calibration
+createRatiosForNaMgAl() method that is creating charts for PPM ratios. specified in a ChartBuilder constructor profile csv file using one or multiple standard csv values for calibration